 ...or Save on Transportation With Ride-Share Services

 I was late jumping on the Uber bandwagon, but now that I am set up, I don't know what I would do without the service, especially in the U.S. On our last trip to Orlando, we used Uber to get to nearby restaurants and attractions, saving money on cab fare or rental cars.

 Visit Free (and Almost Free) Orlando Attractions

 Free attractions in Orlando are the best!
-Cornell Fine Arts Museum in Winter Park, about 20 minutes from downtown Orlando, is free all year and the place to be to explore ancient paintings, photography, sculpture, archaeological artifacts and more.
+Rollins Museum of Art in Winter Park, about 20 minutes from downtown Orlando, is free all year and the place to be to explore ancient paintings, photography, sculpture, archaeological artifacts and more.
 It's also free to walk around Disney Springs and listen to live outdoor music.
 (When Noah was younger, he loved building at The LEGO Store's play tables at Disney Springs.)

 Learn more: Free Things to Do in Orlando

 Nature-lovers will adore Wekiva Island, a unique recreation spot where you can hike, stroll along the boardwalk, go for a swim and picnic about 30 minutes from Orlando.
 The entrance fee is $1 per person — almost free!